 This second set of options is called a cascading menu.
-Whenever you see a pulldown menu item with the triangular pointer, you know that this item opens a cascading menu offering a more detailed set of options.
+Whenever you see a pull-down menu item with the triangular pointer, you know that this item opens a cascading menu offering a more detailed set of options.

 You might have noticed that other pull-down menu options are followed by an ellipsis (...).
 This indicates that the option brings up a dialog box, as the following exercise demonstrates:

-- 1. Move the highlight cursor to the Tools option in the menu bar. - NOTE If you prefer, you can click and drag the highlight cursor over the pull-down menu to select an option. - 2.
-Click the Options item.
+1. Move the highlight cursor to the Tools option in the menu bar.

+- If you prefer, you can click and drag the highlight cursor over the pull-down menu to select an option. - 2.
+Click the Options item at the bottom of the menu.
 The Options dialog box appears.